What are Academic EFL courses?

 How are new students placed into EFL courses?

 When students go to the testing center they are asked whether they speak US English as their first language and if they have graduated from a US high school.
-If students answer “No” to one or both of these questions, they are given the Compass ESL test.
+If students answer “No” to one or both of these questions, they are given the Accuplacer ESL test.

 What do existing students need to do?